MattMasuda/spring-integration-test-demo/README.md

 # Spring Integration Test Demo

 This is a demonstration of integration testing for Spring Integration using an embedded Apache ActiveMQ broker.
-This technique lets you test JMS messaging end-to-end in your Spring Integration application without relying on external queue managers.
+This technique lets us test JMS messaging end-to-end in your Spring Integration application without relying on external queue managers.

 ## Why do this?

 Spring Integration makes it easy to work with JMS messaging providers like Websphere MQ.
-However, it means you often have a lot of application logic in the Spring application context.
+However, it means we often have a lot of application logic in the Spring application context.
 There isn't a good way to test this except to load up the context, let it connect to MQ, and push some messages through to see what happens.
-This is the definition of an integration test, but using live external dependencies can be tricky (what happens if MQ is down, or the queues are unavailable, etc).
-With this technique we can substitute an embedded in-memory ActiveMQ broker.
+That's integration testing, which is good, but using live external dependencies is tricky.
+If there is a problem with MQ then our tests will fail even though nothing is wrong with the application.
+With this technique we can use an embedded in-memory ActiveMQ broker for our tests.
 This eliminates the external dependency on MQ and gives us integration tests that are more reliable.
-In addition, ActiveMQ is an open-source project so we don't have to worry about paying for a license.
+These integration tests can run on CI build servers like Jenkins giving us continuous coverage.

 ## How it works